swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ##### What if someone does not have a headset and can’t control their background noise?

 As a host you will have the privileges to mute other participants, or you could simply ask the person directly to mute their microphone.
+Read more about how to use [host features in Zoom](https://docs.carpentries.org/topic_folders/communications/tools/zoom_rooms.html#information-for-event-hosts).

 ##### What if I forget to complete the host questionnaire?